 • Longer shelf life: Nicotine in salt form is less likely to oxidize, potentially extending shelf life.
 While this is an advantage to e-liquid manufacturers, vape juice in general already has a pretty long self life.
 Nicotine will tend to break down over time, producing an e-juice with a slightly lower nicotine level after it has sat for a while but this hasn’t been shown to be significant enough to matter that much and e-liquid in general already has a shelf life of about two years or so (longer if you keep it refrigerated).
 So this isn’t a huge benefit to vapers.

 • Smaller e-cigs that are easier to operate: Nicotine salts have enabled pod-type vaping devices.
 Without nic salts, it wouldn’t be possible to have e-cigs that are that small without losing the ability to vaporize nicotine efficiently due to the low power levels.
 So nic salts have indirectly enabled the proliferation of this new style of e-cig.
 Along with their diminutive size, pods are also generally easier to operate with almost no learning curve benefiting people who might find sub ohm vaping too much of a technical challenge.

 • More discreet vaping: Pod-style e-cigs are also more discreet.
-They won’t produce the big, clouds of vapor when compared to sub-ohm devices and they are smaller and more easily concealed.
-While this is an advantage if your’e trying to stealth vape out the window of your boss’s guest bathroom, it’s also proving to be a disadvantage to parents and teachers that’s making it easier for high school students to sneak puffs between classes.
+They won’t produce the big clouds of vapor when compared to sub-ohm devices and they are smaller and more easily concealed.
+While this is an advantage if you're trying to stealth vape out the window of your boss’s guest bathroom, it’s also proving to be a disadvantage to parents and teachers that is making it easier for high school students to sneak puffs between classes.

 What Are the Disadvantages of Nicotine Salts?